shindgewongxj/WHATSINContacts/README.md

 1. Unsaved contacts make Phone, Messages, and Facetime a mess, and hard to find your contacts.
 2. Creating contacts for numbers is troublesome.
 3. Profile photos added locally cannot adapt to system appearance.
+4. Message filter's poor handling of verification code messages.

 # How